TheBestSambo177/Restaurant-Website/readme.txt

 Our website will also account for the amount of food making sure that there will be enough before going to the restraunt.

 Objectives:
-Good ui
+- Good ui
-Easy to navigate
+- Easy to navigate
-Visually appealing
+- Visually appealing
-Recongition over recall
+- Recongition over recall

 Constraits:

-Making it to cluttured
+- Not making it too cluttured
-Contrast, making sure the images and text work well with each other.
+- Contrast, making sure the images and text work well with each other.

 Main stakeholders:
-Samuel Kennedy 50%
+- Samuel Kennedy 50%
-Javarn Tromp de Haas 50%
+- Javarn Tromp de Haas 50%

 Risks:
 - Errors like buttons not working